NeoMem: Hardware/Software Co-Design for CXL-Native Memory Tiering: Conclusion

 \section{Conclusion}

-In this paper, we introduce NeoMem, a novel memory-tiering technique designed for CXL-based heterogeneous memory systems.
-NeoMem embodies a hardware-OS co-design philosophy, with the integration of a dedicated hardware profiler called NeoProf into the controllers of CXL memory.
+This paper introduces NeoMem, a novel CXL-native memory-tiering technique.
+NeoMem embodies a hardware-software co-design philosophy, with the integration of a dedicated hardware profiler called NeoProf into the controllers of CXL memory.
 This enables the OS to access profiled information and execute efficient hot page migration based on a customized migration policy.
-Comprehensive evaluation on a real CXL memory platform demonstrates that NeoMem achieves a geomean speedup ranging from \rev{32\% to 67\%} across various existing memory tiering solutions.
+Comprehensive evaluation on a real CXL memory platform demonstrates that NeoMem achieves a geomean speedup ranging from {32\% to 67\%} across various existing memory tiering solutions.